userify/shim/README.md

 These basics are *built-in* to most Linux distributions made in the last five years, including Red Hat, Debian, Ubuntu, RHEL, CentOS, SUSE, Gentoo, and derivatives.
-Need FreeBSD or other UNIX?
-Get in touch with specific needs.

 Tested distributions: RHEL7, CentOS7, Debian 7 (wheezy) and later,
 Ubuntu 12.04 and later.
 (Please notify with testing results.)

+Currently no BSD-based UNIX (incl OS X) is supported.

 What does the installer do?